solliancenet/dp-203-v2/labs/12/README.md

     ![Cell output.](media/cell7.png "Cell 7 results")

-## Querying Azure Cosmos DB with serverless SQL pool for Azure Synapse Analytics
+## Exercise 4: Querying Azure Cosmos DB with serverless SQL pool for Azure Synapse Analytics

 Tailwind Traders wants to explore the Azure Cosmos DB analytical store with T-SQL.
 Ideally, they can create views that can then be used for joins with other analytical store containers, files from the data lake, or accessed by external tools, like Power BI.

+### Task 1: Create a new SQL script

 1. Navigate to the **Develop** hub.